Pit Boss Smoked Rack of Lamb

 You don’t need to sear your rack of lamb, but searing helps to lock in the flavor of the seasoning.

-It also helps to caramelize the natural sugars in the meat and cooks the proteins which creates a crispy brown crust on the outside of the meat that enhances the flavor of the lamb.
+It also helps caramelize the natural sugars in the meat and cooks the proteins, creating a crispy brown crust on the outside of the meat that enhances the flavor of the lamb.

-I always sear both sides of my lamb rack after I’ve smoked it.
+After I’ve smoked it, I always sear both sides of my lamb rack.

 More Recipes For a Pit Boss

-Love your Pit Boss as much me?
-Then you have to try some more of my most popular recipes for a Pit Boss, let me know which ones you have tried.
+Do love your Pit Boss as much as I do?
+Then you have to try more of my most popular recipes for a Pit Boss; let me know which ones you have tried.

 Pit Boss Smoker Corn On The Cob